iree-org/iree/docs/website/docs/guides/developer-tips.md

-# IREE compiler tips and tricks
+# IREE developer tips and tricks

 The IREE compiler is built using [MLIR](https://mlir.llvm.org/), so it naturally supports the common